A Psychologist’s Perspective on Kanye West

 According to his Wikipedia page, Kanye’s father was a black panther–turned-photojournalist-turned Christian-counselor, who divorced from his mother, a professor of English, when he was three years old.
 Kanye spent some time in China as a child while his mother taught there, and he attended the Chicago American Academy of Art on scholarship before transferring to Chicago State to study English, and then finally dropped out of school at age 20 to pursue music.
 Although he pursued recognition as a rapper, he was artsy and middle class, and did not conform to the “gangsta image” that was prevalent and marketable when he started out; he was reportedly denied record deals due to his lack of conformation to the status quo of the genre.

-Dialectical Thinking: Holding two opposing points of view, both of which can be valid and consist of some truth.
+Holding two opposing points of view, both of which can be valid and consist of some truth.
 How does Kanye do this?
 He simultaneously rejects and worships fame.
-He is an ascetic materialist, striving to be relatable to the common man, but also claiming to be the Steve Jobs and Michael Jordan of music, on par with the son of god.
+He is an ascetic materialist, striving to be relatable to the common man, but also claiming to be the Steve Jobs and Michael Jordan of music, on par with the son of God.

 So there you have it!
-And how can we not end this with Mr. Kardashian’s quote on life’s greatest regrets:
+And how can we not end this with Mr. West’s quote on life’s greatest regrets:

 Interested in Kanye?
 Be sure to check out: